TNREGINET – Online Tamil Nadu Encumbrance Certificate

 • Begin by accessing the official TNREGINET portal.

-• On the homepage, navigate to the ‘Encumbrance Certificate’ section located at the screen.
+• On the homepage, navigate to the ‘Encumbrance Certificate’ section located on the screen.
 Click on the ‘Search/View EC’ tab.

 • You will be prompted to provide specific information by selecting either ‘EC’, ‘Document-wise’, or ‘Plot-wise’ options.